vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding.md

 #### Random Words
 To generate documents we only need to generate enough random word vectors to represent words.
-Perhaps for the purposes of the proof, [the WME paper](https://arxiv.org/abs/1811.01713) generate random vectors instead of random words from a dictionary and then drawing words for them.
+Perhaps for the purposes of the proof or to have ability to an average of generate words, [the WME paper](https://arxiv.org/abs/1811.01713) generate random vectors instead of random words from a dictionary and then drawing words for them.

-The vector generation is used in the paper [cites an observation](https://arxiv.org/pdf/1502.03520.pdf) that Word2vec and GloVe words vector direction is approximately isotropic.
+The paper [cites an observation](https://arxiv.org/pdf/1502.03520.pdf) that Word2vec and GloVe words vector direction is approximately isotropic.
 That is normalized word vectors are uniformly distributed on a unit sphere.
-We can generate these by uniformly sampling a cube and then normalizing the results.
+We can generate these by uniformly sampling from a hyper-cube and then normalizing the results.

 \\( v_j \approx \mathit{Uniform}[v_{min}, v_{max}] \\)